kyma-project/lifecycle-manager/controllers/README.md

 # Controllers used within Lifecycle-Manager

 This package contains all controllers that can be registered within the Lifecycle Manager.
+For more information on how the API behaves after the controller finishes up the synchronization, please look at the [API reference documentation](../api/README.md).

 ## Kyma Controller